einheit/maia-packages/README.md

 # maia-packages
 Updated packages for maia mailguard.

-For instance, we'll build new spamassassin rpms when new versions are available.
+We'll build new rpms for el7 & el8 when new versions are available.
-Other useful packages as appropriate

-el7 is for rhel/centos 7, el8 is for rhel/centos 8

-Updated Debian spamassassin packages are available from debian-backports
+We'll include other useful packages that we don't see in the main repos.

+Debian users - check debian-backports for up to date spamassassin & other tools